iobroker-community-adapters/ioBroker.shelly/README.md

 Requires node.js 6.0 or higher and Admin v3!

-The adapter communicates with Shelly devices by rest api and the CoAP protocol and default Shelly firmware (no flashing of firmware needed!).
+The adapter communicates with Shelly devices by REST api and the CoAP protocol with the default Shelly firmware (no flashing of firmware needed!).
-Because CoAP use multicast packages, the Shelly devices has to be in the same subnet like ioBroker.
+Because CoAP use multicast UDP packages, the Shelly devices has to be in the same subnet like ioBroker.
 If you use ioBroker in a docker container, the container has to run in host or macvlan modus.

-In the future, we plan to support and implement the MQTT protocol.
-Assumed the Shelly devices supports MQTT in the default firmware.
-This is planed in one of the upcoming firmwares for the Shelly switch devices.

 You will find more and detailed information about the device here : [Shelly](https://shelly.cloud/)

 ## Installation

 1. Install the adapter
 2. No configuration needed.
-Shelly devices will be added automatically.
-Sometimes you have to reboot the shelly device before it appear in ioBroker.
+Shelly devices will be detected and added automatically.
+Sometimes you have to restart the shelly device or control it once using the app before it appear initially in ioBroker.

+## Supported/Tested devices
+* Shelly1 (SHSW-1, Verified)
+* Shelly2 (SHSW-21/SHSW-22, Verified)
+* ShellyPlug (SHPLG-1, Verified)
+* Shelly4Pro (SHSW-44, Reading works, Controlling not verified)
+* Shelly Sense (SHSEN-1, Reading not verified)

+## More details needed to fully implement (Debug log)
+* ShellyBulb (SHBLB-1, reading some data may work, no control)
+* Shelly2LED (SH2LED-1, reading some data may work, no control)
+* ShellyRGBW (SHRGBWW-01, reading some data may work, no control)

 ## Changelog